-Violations of this policy by a student shall result in disciplinary action including, but not limited to, confiscation of the item.
-Students must follow the below guidelines in reference to electronic devices.

-- Students are expected to use all devices responsibly. - Students are prohibited from making calls or FaceTime's on their personal devices during the day.
-Students that need to make phone calls may do so from the office. - Students are prohibited from wearing headphones/ear pods at any point during the day. - Students are prohibited from using external speakers on school grounds and transportation. - Students are prohibited from posting pictures and/or negative comments about other students/staff during school time (this includes the bus ride to and from school) that disrupts the normal function of the school day.
+- Violations of this policy by a student shall result in disciplinary action including, but not limited to, confiscation of the item.
+Students must follow the below guidelines about electronic devices. - Students are expected to use all devices responsibly. - Students are prohibited from making calls or FaceTime's on their personal devices during the day.
+Students that need to make phone calls may do so from the office. - Students are prohibited from using external speakers on school grounds and transportation. - Students are prohibited from posting pictures and/or negative comments about other students/staff during school time (this includes the bus ride to and from school) that disrupts the normal function of the school day.
 Failure to comply with this directive will result in disciplinary action. - Students are prohibited from producing and sharing videos of the school and/or other students/school staff during the school day. (i.e. student altercations, TikTok Videos) - Items may be given to the front office for safe keeping during the school day.
 Students are responsible for their belongings at all times.
 The school district is not responsible for any loss, theft or damage of items.